 In a nutshell, the 2M control system is responsible for the operation of the water, ensuring people are able to control and command the rain as they explore the space.
-In addition, their new extended system launched in MoMA New York also monitors and controls the supply and recycling of the water around the Rain Room.
+In addition, their new extended system now also monitors and controls the supply and recycling of the water around the Rain Room.

 The highs and lows:

 During the process 2M worked closely with the team at rAndom International to ensure technical capabilities married with design to deliver accurate results.

 An ongoing interactive relationship ensures the design progresses with the client’s needs.
 The original system was a solid foundation which was designed to be modular and expandable thus affording adjustability, maintainability, flexibility and progression.